ElaheFadavi1370/laravel/readme.md

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of any modern web application framework, making it a breeze to get started learning the framework.

-If you're not in the mood to read, [Laracasts](https://laracasts.com) contains over 1100 video tutorials on a range of topics including Laravel, modern PHP, unit testing, JavaScript, and more.
-Boost the skill level of yourself and your entire team by digging into our comprehensive video library.
+If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
+Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
+Boost your skills by digging into our comprehensive video library.

 ## Laravel Sponsors